kibet07/iot-/README.md

-### This repo contains files on IOT home automation system
+### This repo contains files on IOT home automation system.
+The files are:

+1. Arduion code